 INVESTMENT OBJECTIVE.
-The trust seeks total return potential through capital appreciation and dividend income.
+The trust seeks total return potential primarily through capital appreciation.
+Income may also contribute to the trust's total return but little, if any, income is anticipated.
 There is no guarantee that the investment objectives of the trust will be achieved.